 Other things to consider

-You can find an overview of the schedule and curriculum, on our website here.
+All bootcamps are full-time, Monday to Friday from 10 am to 5.30 pm and as long as the government restrictions apply, online only*.
+You can find an overview on our website here if you scroll down to 'Academy Schedule'.
 Please note that our curriculum is updated very often to meet current market needs.

 As a future developer, it is important that you learn to love your keyboard.
 Being proficient in typing and knowing a number of useful shortcuts will help you become better at what you do.
 Take a look at some of the tips and tricks for your respective operating system below and if you need to brush up on your touch typing, start as soon as possible.